marcosismayle/cse110/Lesson 03 - Variables and Expressions/04 Prove_Milestone - Meal Price Calculator/README.md

 Finally:

-- Ask the user for the the payment amount (floating point)
+- Ask the user for the payment amount (floating point)

 - Compute and display the change.